 Writer in Residence

-Following the completion of ‘The Norfolk Story Book’ this Summer 2016, Isabelle undertook a Writer in Residence position at Gressenhall Farm and Workhouse.
+Following the completion of ‘The Norfolk Story Book’ in Summer 2016, Isabelle undertook a Writer in Residence position at Gressenhall Farm and Workhouse.

 In this piece, Isabelle explains the inspiration behind ‘The Norfolk Story Book’, how she came to be on site at Gressenhall and her fascination with Workhouse history.